Project Versioning Examples

 This example shows a few cases of a developer workflow.

-• Deploy to remote server where changes were done locally after creating the tag.
-In case where Warn-on-Tag-Diff is chosen in User Preferences for this remote server, Studio alerts the user.
+• Deploy to a remote server where changes were done locally after creating the tag.
+In the case where Warn-on-Tag-Diff is chosen in User Preferences for this remote server, Studio alerts the user.
 If the user chooses to proceed anyway, then the built artifacts are marked with a star (*).
 This way, when running the version command in the target remote server, the user is hinted that the deployed artifacts are not fully aligned with the tagged version.

 diagram